 We keep the meaning of each score consistent across brands:

 - 5 / 5 – Exceptional value and protection.
-Price is justified by build, comfort, flexibility, and strong, clear warranty support.
+The price feels justified by build, comfort, flexibility, and clear warranty support.

 - 4 / 5 – Strong value and warranty.
-Some small trade-offs, yet overall balance favors the buyer.
+There are small trade-offs, but the overall balance still favors the buyer.

 - 3 / 5 – Acceptable or middling value.
-Nothing outrageous, yet nothing special for the money either.
+Nothing is badly out of line, but nothing stands out for the money either.

 - 2 / 5 – Weak value.
-Noticeable gaps between price, build, and warranty coverage.
+The gaps between price, build, and warranty are easy to notice.

-On brand overview pages, we show this as a single Value and Warranty rating out of five.
-Underneath that big number, our internal sheets still keep separate sub-scores for price-to-quality and for warranty strength.
+On brand overview pages, we show this as one Value and Warranty rating out of five.
+Behind that number, our internal sheets still separate price-to-quality and warranty strength so we can see where the score is really coming from.

 Step 1: Collect full price, configuration, and policy data